 How are attendees evaluated?

-Heitz Handbells offers a 15% discount on all DBE click here for link and use coupon code listed on their website.
+Heitz Handbells offers a 15% discount , click here for link and coupon code.

 |9:00 AM–12:00 PM||Load-in and set-up|

 |12:30 PM–2:00 PM||Distinctly Bronze registration (lunch on your own)|

 |2:30 PM–5:00 PM||Rehearsal (break 3:45–3:55pm)|